 Abuse of Process

+It is very rare that you can successfully sue a public prosecutor or government official for abuse of process.
+However, in some cases, such as when they are acting beyond the scope of their powers or official duties, it may be appropriate.
 You would have to establish three elements to prevail in an abuse of process claim: regularly issued process, intent to harm someone without an excuse or justification, and perverted use of the process to achieve a collateral objective.

 "Process" refers to legal process that compels someone to do or stop doing a particular act.
 An abuse of process claim can only be brought for improperly using process after the process is issued.
 There needs to be an unlawful interference with person or property under color of process or order.

 The person who activates the process must be acting with a purpose to do harm and must not have a justification.
 However, a malicious motive alone is not enough to give rise to an abuse of process claim.
 Process must be used in a manner that is inconsistent with the purpose for which process is designed.